meilisearch/firestore-meilisearch/guides/IMPORT_EXISTING_DOCUMENTS.md

-The `firestore-meilisearch` script is for use with the official Firebase Extension [**MeiliSearch**](https://github.com/firebase/extensions/tree/main/firestore-meilisearch).
+The `firestore-meilisearch` script is for use with the official Firebase Extension [**Meilisearch**](https://github.com/firebase/extensions/tree/main/firestore-meilisearch).

 ### Overview

-The import script can read all existing documents in a Cloud Firestore collection or in sub-collections and index them into an index in MeiliSearch.
+The import script can read all existing documents in a Cloud Firestore collection or in sub-collections and index them into an index in Meilisearch.

 #### Important notes

-- You must run the import script over the entire collection **_after_** installing the MeiliSearch extension; otherwise the writes to your database during the import might not be exported to the your `${param:MEILISEARCH_INDEX_NAME}` index.
+- You must run the import script over the entire collection **_after_** installing the Meilisearch extension; otherwise the writes to your database during the import might not be exported to the your `${param:MEILISEARCH_INDEX_NAME}` index.

 - The import script may take up to a while to complete.
 If your collection is large, you may want to consider importing in batches.